 This project fits the vision of the roadmap “Food packaging of the future”, covering one of the three key topics ‘circular packaging’.

 The target group of REPAC² includes the food industry, the coated paper and cardboard packaging producers and converters as well as recycling companies.
 To increase the industrial relevance of this project, strong interaction with the target group is required.
 Therefore, we are actively seeking enterprises in this value chain.
 Interested?
-Please send us the signed version of the rules of order.
+Please contact us and we will send you the rules of order.